gitbush/tenant_share/readme.md

 As a visitor to Tenant Share I want:
 - General:
-1. The website to be easy to navigate and not get in the way of the intended use.
+1. The website to be easy to navigate and not get in the way of the intended use. :heavy_check_mark:
-2. To be able to view the website on mobile, tablet and desktop devices with a seamless transition.
+2. To be able to view the website on mobile, tablet and desktop devices with a seamless transition. :heavy_check_mark:
-3. All information to be laid out in a clean and easy to read way.
+3. All information to be laid out in a clean and easy to read way. :heavy_check_mark:

 All users:

-1. To create an account and be taken through the process step by step.
+1. To create an account and be taken through the process step by step. :heavy_check_mark:
-2. See details of my house including other tenants and the landlord/property manager.
+2. See details of my house including other tenants and the landlord/property manager. :heavy_check_mark:
-3. To raise any maintenance issues that I may discover around the property.
+3. To raise any maintenance issues that I may discover around the property. :heavy_check_mark:
-4. To be able to discuss any maintenance issues with my fellow housemates and landlord/propety manager.
+4. To be able to discuss any maintenance issues with my fellow housemates and landlord/propety manager. :heavy_check_mark:
-5. To pay for my share of any maintenance issues securely.
+5. To pay for my share of any maintenance issues securely. :heavy_check_mark:
-6. To see all previous history of maintenance issues and payments related to me.
+6. To see all previous history of maintenance issues and payments related to me. :heavy_check_mark:

 Lanlord/Property manager:
-1. To add/remove tenants to my property.
+1. To add/remove tenants to my property. :heavy_check_mark:
-2. To set the cost and provide evidence of any maintenance issues.
+2. To set the cost and provide evidence of any maintenance issues. :heavy_check_mark:
-3. To recieve payment from tenants for any work performed if responsibility lies with the tenant.
+3. To recieve payment from tenants for any work performed if responsibility lies with the tenant. :heavy_check_mark:
-4. To update progress of a maintenance issue.
+4. To update progress of a maintenance issue. :heavy_check_mark:

+:heavy_check_mark: *Indicates implemented succesfully*

 ## Design Choices